lemberg/draft-theme-template/README.md

 **Naming folder and files and variables convention**

-- **SCSS** component folders, files, variables should be named in a `kebab-case-started-with-small-letter`
+- Folders, files, variables should be named in a kebab-case-started-with-small-letter

 ```scss
 // _variables.scss

 $primary-color: #c00;
 ```

 - Partitions should start with an underscore `_i-am-a-partition.scss`.
-- **JS** component folders should be named in a `camelCaseStartedWithSmallLetter`

-EXCEPTION, if you have a js component which is a `Class` — component js file should start with a capital letter.
-For example, `SliderTestimonials.js`.
+EXCEPTION, if you have a js component which is a `Class` — component js file should start with capital letter.
+For example, `Slider-testimonials.js`.